timdiels/velux_wli_130/infrared/readme.md

 It's in pronto ccf format (proprietary philips universal remote format, popular on remotecentral).
-I converted it with irscrutiziner (spreadsheet output gives a machine readable csv format), converted the pronto hex codes from it to flipper with the node script.
+I converted it with irscrutiziner (spreadsheet output gives a machine readable csv format) and converted that with convert.py to a flipper remote.
 Overview of converters:

 - [irscrutinizer](http://www.harctoolbox.org/IrScrutinizer.html) gave me more detail than ccf2pulse
 - [This node script](https://gist.github.com/XMB5/a877ab620d812260f2da8380aac050d3) converts pronto hex to a flipper IR